thewca/worldcubeassociation.org/style-guide.md

 ### Formatting the Document

-- Ensure that the Regulations are well-constructed and organized.
+- Ensure that the Regulations are well-constructed and organised.
 This is common sense, but requires conscious effort:
   - Foremost, make the Regulations easy for a human to search and read, and don't let anything get in the way of accuracy and clarity.
-    - For example, put the main subject of a Regulation near the beginning, even if the grammaer might be neater otherwise (see Regulations 9f4 and 9f5 for a good example).
+    - For example, put the main subject of a Regulation near the beginning, even if the grammar might be neater otherwise (see Regulations 9f4 and 9f5 for a good example).
   - Keep it 'DRY' ('Don't Repeat Yourself').
     - As a rule of thumb, if a change in one place requires a change in another place to keep the Regulations consistent, it's not DRY.
   - Use consistent formatting to help make the document easier to understand for a human and to search by computer (e.g. every rule that can result in a DNF explicitly mentions 'DNF').
   - Address contingencies that help ensure fair interpretation across different competitions, but leave unusual exceptions to the WCA Delegate.
-(In a sense, the Guidelines are a formalized FAQ to standardize unwritten rules).
+(In a sense, the Guidelines are a formalised FAQ to standardise unwritten rules).
   - Future-proof the documents for subsequent changes (e.g. don't assume that cross-references remain valid, don't construct delicately related rules).
 - NOTE: There are many gaps in the numbering of the Regulations.
 This is because we don't change around numberings when a Regulation is removed.
 For the same reason, there is now no Article 6.
   - When adding a Regulation an article/list of sub-regulations, make sure that you don't number it the same as a deleted regulation from a previous official version.